By Yuka Kamamoto

 Both Simone de Beauvoir and Zhuangzi recognize that humans do not have a fixed essence and are concerned with constructing an ethics that respects and prioritizes human freedom.
 In this paper, I explore the similarities of both thinkers with regard to their rejection of absolute moral standards, and their views on personal moral freedom, and on respecting the freedom of others.

 In Ethics of Ambiguity, Simone de Beauvoir describes human existence as ontologically “ambiguous” because we are a combination of both facticity and transcendence.
-Although we are restricted by the brute facts of our existence (facticity), for instance, our birthplace, social status, past choices, etc., we nevertheless yearn to surpass our situation, to exercise our freedom we are to become what we are not (transcendence).
+Although we are restricted by the brute facts of our existence (facticity), for instance, our birthplace, social status, past choices, etc., we nevertheless yearn to surpass our situation, to exercise our freedom to become what we are not (transcendence).
 For example, a person might be born into slavery but he is free to choose whether to submit to his master, to rebel or to take his own life.
 It is tempting for him to pretend that he has no other options other than to remain a slave because of the oppressive situation he finds himself in.
 But that would be denying his freedom to make choices and denying his responsibility of having to live with the consequences of those choices.
 A person who denies his freedom in this way is what de Beauvoir calls a sub-man.
 Another way in which a person denies his freedom is by “losing himself in the object in order to annihilate his subjectivity”.
 This is the serious man who makes himself a slave to the project that he has set up.
 It does not matter to him what the content of the project is.
 It could be Art, Philosophy, Communism, Feminism, or Religion, etc. The point of selecting a project is so that he can get rid of his freedom.
 The project becomes the absolute source of meaning for the serious man, and he tries to become the author of meaning, i.e. God, so that he can avoid willing his freedom.
 But the serious man is destined to fail because he is fundamentally free and can never escape his freedom.

 Similarly, I think Zhuangzi also recognizes the unstable condition of the serious man in Chapter 2: